nprabala/Songify/Backend/Server/readme.md

 At the moment, you can go to localhost:8000/?filename=name_of_file.mp3 to test the transcription.

+To help with live reloading for development, pip install hupper and run

+> hupper -m \<app name\>

+so it can track your changes and reload the server.

 The Constants file will be used to store server info such as IP addresses and ports so we can easily make changes for running locally or on the cloud.